Frequently Asked Questions

 How can I apply for free school meals?

-- Application forms for Free School Meals can be obtained from the main Academy Reception, download an electronic copy here.
+- Application forms for Free School Meals can be obtained from the main Academy reception or Primary school office or you can download an electronic copy here.

 What trips are there?